AttentionSeekers/FarSightBERT/report/3.train.typ

     - $sigma(z_{i,c})$: Sigmoid function applied to logit $z_{i,c}$.
     - $w_c$: Optional weight for class $c$ (e.g., `pos_weight` to handle class imbalance).

+== Mixture of Experts (MoE) training
+Our training procedure follows a two-phase approach.
+In the first phase (as seen in @sec-training), we independtly train four expert models on two different BioCLinicalBERT embeddings variants.
+Once these expert models have been trained, we freeze their parameters to preserve their specialized knowledge.
+In the scond phase, the frozen expert models are integrated with a trainable gating network as seen in @fig-moe-model.
+The gating network consists of a shallow neural network that takes same BioClinicalBERT embeddings as input and outputs a distribution of weights across the expert models.

+During this second phase of training, only parameters of gating network are updated while expert models are fixed.
+The final prediction is a weighted sum of the expert outputs with weights determined by the gating network.
+We continue to use binary cross-entropy loss with logits, maintaining consistency with our individual model training.
+This approach allows the gating network to learn which expert(s) to trust for different types of clinical notes, effectively creating a dynamic ensemble that outperforms any individual model.